Omaha Beach: Terrain and defenses

 The German defensive preparations and the lack of any defense in depth indicated that their plan was to stop the invasion at the beaches.
 Four lines of obstacles were constructed in the intertidal zone.
 The first, a non-contiguous line with a small gap in the middle of Dog White and a larger gap across the whole of Easy Red, was 250 m out from the highwater line and consisted of 200 Belgian Gates with mines lashed to the uprights.
 30 m behind these was a continuous line of logs driven into the sand pointing seaward, every third one capped with an anti-tank mine.
 Another 30 m shoreward of this line was a continuous line of 450 ramps sloping towards the shore, also with mines attached and designed to force flat-bottomed landing craft to ride up and either flip or detonate the mine.
 The final line of obstacles was a continuous line of hedgehogs 150 m from the shoreline.
 The area between the shingle bank and the bluffs was both wired and mined, and mines were also scattered on the bluff slopes.

 Coastal troop deployments, comprising five companies of infantry, were concentrated mostly at 15 strongpoints called Widerstandsnester ("resistance nests"), numbered WN-60 in the east to WN-74 near Vierville in the west, located primarily around the entrances to the draws and protected by minefields and wire.
 Positions within each strongpoint were interconnected by trenches and tunnels.
 As well as the basic weaponry of rifles and machine guns, more than 60 light artillery pieces were deployed at these strongpoints.
 The heaviest pieces were located in eight gun casemates and four open positions while the lighter guns were housed in 35 pillboxes.
-Obsolete VK 30.01 (H) tank turrets (from a panzer development program) armed with 75mm L/24 gun were re-used in permanent fortified bunkers.
+Obsolete VK 30.01 (H) tank turrets (from a panzer development program) armed with 75 mm L/24 guns were re-used in permanent fortified bunkers.
 A further 18 anti-tank guns completed the disposition of artillery targeting the beach.
 Areas between the strongpoints were lightly manned with occasional trenches, rifle pits, and 85 machine-gun emplacements.
 No area of the beach was left uncovered, and the disposition of weapons meant that flanking fire could be brought to bear anywhere along the beach.